PipedreamHQ/docs/docs/connected-accounts/README.md

 For services that support OAuth, Pipedream operates an OAuth application that mediates access to the service so you don't have to maintain your own app, store refresh and access tokens, and more.

 When you connect an account, you'll see a new window open where you authorize the Pipedream application to access data in your account.
-Pipedream stores the OAuth refresh token tied to your authorization grant, generating access tokens you can use to authorized requests to the service's API.
+Pipedream stores the OAuth refresh token tied to your authorization grant, automatically generating access tokens you can use to authorized requests to the service's API.

-## Key-based
+### Key-based

-We also support services that authorize requests via API key or other long-lived tokens.
+We also support services that use API keys or other long-lived tokens to authorize requests.

 For those services, you'll have to create your keys in the service itself, then add them to your connected accounts in Pipedream.

-For example, if you add a new connected account for **Sendgrid**, you'll be asked to add your Sendgrid API key the following form:
+For example, if you add a new connected account for **Sendgrid**, you'll be asked to add your Sendgrid API key:

 <div>
 <img alt="Sendgrid API key form" width="500" src="./images/api-key.png">